Contact Belinda at WritingWV@aol.com

 (read more at About

 Belinda often presents readings and fiction and nonfiction workshops.
 In 2004, Belinda was inducted into the ranks of those authors and literary figures who appear on the first official Literary Map of West Virginia.
 Her collections of award-winning short stories, The Well Ain't Dry Yet (2001) The Bingo Cheaters (2006), and Buckle Up, Buttercup (2008) have been published by Mountain State Press.
-Her most recent book is a middle-grade novel called Jackson vs. Witchy Wanda: Making Kid Soup, which will be published in May of 2013.
+Her most recent book is a middle-grade novel called Jackson vs. Witchy Wanda: Making Kid Soup, which was published in May of 2013.

 WHAT OTHERS SAY

 "With warmth and charm, Belinda Anderson creates a world that lingers long after the last page.
 Her characters aren't afraid to take up residence in the reader's mind and stay there; they are as real and recognizable as the flesh-and-blood people we know and love."

 "In this novel-in-stories, her third major publication, Belinda Anderson offers an attractive panoply of characters rich with nuance and diversity.
 At times I felt as if Ms. Anderson had moved the ghost of Edgar Lee Masters from Illinois to West Virginia to add that special Spoon River magic to her tale -- a compliment, indeed.
 Full of humor, under-stated romance, and unexpected suspense -- will the Driver's Ed vehicle really get obliterated? -- this book has something for everyone.
 But mostly what remains after reading it is a warmth of spirit in which readers with similarly empathetic hearts will take true comfort."

 The Storm, a Smithsonian notable book.